Bhoomika-Techie/Deep-learning-Assignment/README.md

 # Deep-learning-Assignment
-Deep Learning assignment implemented in Google Colab .
+Deep Learning assignment implemented in Google Colab.

 This repository contains multiple implementations of Deep Learning and Reinforcement Learning models, completed as part of an academic assignment.
 Each section focuses on a different learning paradigm, model architecture, or dataset, along with improvements made over baseline implementations.

-📌 Technologies Used
+📌Technologies Used

 Python